matholroyd/dps/README.md

 # Direct Payment Standard

-This standard is intended to specify a common way for entities to advertise payment options as well as facilitate payments directly between 2 parties.
+This standard (DPS) is intended to specify a common way for entities to advertise payment options as well as facilitate payments directly between 2 parties.

+The core purpose of DPS is to help shift the tech industry status quo, whem processing payments, from reliance on 3rd-party proprietary APIs to a standardize protocol that is more flexible and robust (e.g. Twitter API vs email SMTP).

 Currently the stardard consists of these parts: